 Polymath Georgina Johnson has pulled together a collection of essays, think pieces and conversations, gathering some of the most formidable voices across the creative and fashion industries, to address the crucial questions of creative, social and environmental sustainability.
 You can read more in an interview with Georgina on Riposte here︎︎︎

-Excellent article exploring the systemic problems of racism and diversity in the creative industries, in light of revelations from Everpress, Salem X and Futurecity.
+This article explores the systemic problems of racism and diversity in the creative industries, in light of revelations from former employees at Everpress, Salem X and Futurecity.
 Essential read.

 This book and blog explores the cultural and political context of the typography, colours, photography, symbols, and information graphics that we use every day, as well as the responsibility of the designer and image maker.

 An incredibly helpful structure to use for tougher discussions in the workplace and community.

 An initiative and platform for Black designers.
 Connecting designers, educators, and creative leaders to host a dialogue about change, both in and out of the design industry.
 The innaugural conference took place on June 27, 2020 with seventeen amazing speakers and over 10,000 attendees.
 Celebrating Black voices in design and addressing pressing issues in the design industry, you can watch the recorded talks here︎︎︎